Tensor Network Structure Search Via Canonical Dimension Tree Enumeration: Evaluation

-\paragraph{Experiment Setup} We evaluate our algorithm on synthetic data by generating random tensors contracted from random tree structures.
-This provides a basic test that our algorithm can identify structures with compression ratios equal to or better than the ground truth.
-Following prior work~\cite{zheng2024svdinstn}, we generate order-4 tensors with dimensions $16 \times 18 \times 20 \times 22$ and order-5 tensors with dimensions $14 \times 16 \times 18 \times 20 \times 22$.
+\paragraph{Experiment Setup} We evaluate \algoname on synthetic data by generating random tensors contracted from random tree structures.
+This provides a basic test that \algoname can identify structures with compression ratios equal to or better than the generation structure.
+Following prior work~\citep{zheng2024svdinstn}, we generate order-4 tensors with dimensions $16 \times 18 \times 20 \times 22$ and order-5 tensors with dimensions $14 \times 16 \times 18 \times 20 \times 22$.
 Internal ranks are randomly sampled between $2$ and $5$.
-For each shape, we sample $50$ random structures with randomly assigned tensor values, and contract them into data tensors.
+For each shape, we sample $50$ structures with random tensor values, and contract them into data tensors.

-\paragraph{Result Analysis} \cref{fig:eval:synthetic} compares the compression ratios of the ground truth structures and the structures discovered by our algorithm.
-The results demonstrate that the compression ratio achieved by our algorithm is greater than or equal to the ground truth for every data point.
-This answers RQ1 and confirms that the propose algorithm can identify the ground truth structures or, in some cases, discover better structures as the ground truth may not be optimal.
+\paragraph{Result Analysis} \cref{fig:eval:synthetic} compares the compression ratios of generation structures and those discovered by \algoname.
+The results indicate that \algoname achieves compression ratios that are equal to or greater than that of generation structures, for every data point.
+In other words, \algoname identifies improved structures when the generation structure is suboptimal.